Lowlights are small pieces of Hair that are no more than 2 shades Darker than the rest of the Hair.

 Use your Tint Brush to weave through your row of Hair, creating a few weaves no thicker than 1/2cm.
 Hold the weaved pieces of Hair tight and let the rest fall away.

 Tip: Place foil underneath the Hair to stop the Colour from bleeding onto surrounding Hair.

-Starting at the top of the Hair, remembering to start at least 1cm from the Hairline, begin painting the Hair down to the ends, until completely covered.
+Starting at the top of the Hair, begin painting the Hair down to the ends until completely covered.
 Don't overload the Hair with Colour, use enough to just cover the Hair.

 Alternatively lightly dip your thumb and index finger tips in Colour and squeeze them from the top of the Hair to the ends.
 Using the weaved Hair pieces or choosing small pieces of Hair from the row.

 Take the Colour to the ends of the Hair.

 Fold your Coloured Hair in foil and move onto your next row using the same application.
 Continue until you finish the Hair section, before moving onto the other Top Section and finally completing the remaining two Bottom Hair Sections.

 Tip: Create vertical rows in the Top Sections and horizontal rows in the Bottom Sections of your Hair.

 Keep These Tips In Mind

 Don’t exceed the Colour processing time.
 Keep an eye on your processing Colour.
 If you think your Hair is getting too Dark, remove foils or wipe excess Hair Colour away.
 Try and get the job done as quickly as possible.
 If you have thick Hair, consider getting help or use a person to do each side of the head.